I’ve discovered a pandemic phenomenon: The Covid-19 10 is a ten pound weight gain that creeps on in quarantine.

 Your God given meter might be asleep, it might be broken, it might be so weak that it can’t get your attention anymore, but it’s still there.
 And it can be resurrected.
 I know because mine was gagged and hog-tied for years, and it’s come back to life.

 At first, I didn’t want to wait until I was hungry every time I ate.
 Sometimes I had to wait most of the day, depending on what I’d had for breakfast.
 But the reason to wait for true physical hunger is because you will feel full to stop only if you’ve been empty to start.

 It’s hard work.
-Think of it as a kind of training.
+Think of it as a kind of fasting, a kind of “eating training.”
 Eventually, you won’t think to eat until you’re hungry.
-Imagine!

 I can make healthy choices

 Throughout my journey, I had to keep reminding myself that my goal was finding fitness, not thinness.
 Ten years of pining for “thin” took some effort to lay down.
 But compared to dieting, making healthy choices was easy.
 I drank more water, added more veggies to dinner.
 I also learned to accept several pounds more than thin.

 Exercising-to-be-thin had kept me discouraged, strapped to the sofa with Stouffers.
 But exercising-to-be-healthy got me up and out the door.
 Eventually, I traded walking for running, Diet Coke for water, crackers for carrots.
 I joined the Y. I bought a bike.